waprin/waprin.github.io/_posts/2014-10-21-refactoring-jquery-spaghetti-insanity-with-backbone-and-coffeescript.md

         leagues.fetch()

 Here we've just defined our model and a collection of those models, and then asked to fetch it from the server.
-Backbone methods that get models from a datastore, like fetch(), or update the datastore with changes, like save(), dispatch to a function called Backbone.sync(), which can be overriden globally or by-class.
+Backbone methods which get models that read from or write to a datastore delegate the work to a function called Backbone.sync(), which can be overriden globally or by-class.
 By default, though, it will assume your models are syncing with a REST backend via $.ajax(), with a URL structure that looks like

     Get the whole collection: GET    /{collection_url}
     Get a model by id:        GET    /{collection_url}/id